 We are particularly interested in how platform vernaculars shape the affective experiences of engaging with sexual violence disclosures on Tumblr and Twitter.
-In other words, how do vernacular practices not only shape what we know about sexual violence, but also how we come to know and feel these experiences?
-Our theoretical framework is informed by theories of 'networked affect' (Hillis et al, 2016) which explore how the digital remediates and extends bodily capacities via connectivity, virality and spread (boyd, 2010; Jenkins et al., 2012), and particularly how social media platforms enable new forms of affective relationality (Clough, 2018; Kuntsman, 2012; Mendes et al., 2019; Papacharissi, 2015; Sampson, Ellis and Maddison, 2018; Wood et al., 2018).
-We consider how discourses (of sexual violence) emerge and are experienced affectively, considering their 'affective intensities' (Ringrose and Renold, 2014) and variable 'stickiness' - in other words how they grab, attract, gain traction or not (Ahmed, 2004; Senft, nd.).
+In other words, how do vernacular practices not only shape what we know about sexual violence but also how we come to know and feel these experiences?
+Our theoretical framework is informed by theories of "networked affect" (Hillis et al., 2015) which explore how the digital remediates and extends bodily capacities via connectivity, virality, and spread (boyd, 2010; Jenkins et al., 2012), and particularly how social media platforms enable new forms of affective relationality (Clough, 2018; Kuntsman, 2012; Mendes et al., 2019; Papacharissi, 2015; Sampson et al., 2018 Wood et al., 2018).
+We consider how discourses (of sexual violence) emerge and are experienced affectively, considering their "affective intensities" (Ringrose and Renold, 2014) and variable 'stickiness'-in other words how they grab, attract, gain traction or not (Ahmed, 2004).
 We explore these affective aspects of digital connectivity as integral to understanding sexual violence in this contemporary moment.

-In this paper we specifically consider how new sexual scripts or discourses (Simon and Gagnon, 1986) are emerging and developing in online spaces, creating new affective platform vernaculars (Mendes et al., 2019).
-Our paper catalogues both digitized 'scripts of coercion' (Bletzer and Koss, 2004) or the 'ways that a woman recognizes (either at the time that it happens or thereafter) that she has experienced an assault that may constitute rape' (Bletzer and Koss, 2004: 115), as well as 'scripts of consent' in which women 'negotiate and sets boundaries within sexual relations' (Bletzer and Koss, 2004: 115).
-As scholars have identified, when it comes to narratives of sexual violence, scripts of coercion are shaped by many factors, such as cultural differences between women, time and place (Bletzer and Koss, 2004; Ramos Lira, Koss and Russo, 1999).
-Adding to these arguments, we contend that scripts of coercion are 'curated' (Fileborn, 2018) differently across digital platforms, shaped not only by the cultural, social and personal (Simon and Gagnon, 1986), but by affordances inherent in the platform architecture, and the vernacular practices which develop in these online spaces.
+In this article, we specifically consider how new sexual scripts or discourses (Simon and Gagnon, 1986) are emerging and developing in online spaces, creating new affective platform vernaculars (Mendes et al., 2019).
+Our article catalogs both digitized "scripts of coercion" (Bletzer and Koss, 2004) or the "ways that a woman recognizes (either at the time that it happens or thereafter) that she has experienced an assault that may constitute rape" (Bletzer and Koss, 2004: 115), as well as "scripts of consent" in which women "negotiate and set boundaries within sexual relations" (Bletzer and Koss, 2004: 115).
+As scholars have identified when it comes to narratives of sexual violence, scripts of coercion are shaped by many factors, such as cultural differences between women, time, and place (Bletzer and Koss, 2004; Ramos Lira et al., 1999).
+Adding to these arguments, we contend that scripts of coercion are "curated" (Fileborn, 2018) differently across digital platforms, shaped not only by the cultural, social, and personal (Simon and Gagnon, 1986) but also by affordances inherent in the platform architecture and the vernacular practices which develop in these online spaces.